IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/advanced/georeferencing.rst

 aware of software limitations that can result in precision loss when large coordinate ranges are used.

-Blender, and subsequently the BlenderBIM Add-on, is not designed for **Map Coordinates**.
+Blender, and subsequently Bonsai, is not designed for **Map Coordinates**.
 Blender internally uses single precision floating point calculations.
 A full description of the precision implications are described in the `Blender working limits documentation
 <https://docs.blender.org/manual/en/latest/advanced/limits.html>`__.

 This means that lengths greater than 5,000 meters start to accumulate software